 Acceptance Rate for Undergrads/Alumni Applying to Medical School: 91%

 Columbia’s pre-med students receive an education curriculum that meets the requirements for most medical schools.
-In addition, Columbia’s Premedical Committee sponsors informational meetings for pre-med students.
+In addition, this Ivy League institution’s Premedical Committee sponsors informational meetings for pre-med students.

 3. Yale University